Consistency of the dynamical high-scale type-I seesaw mechanism: Higgs vacuum in the

 \section{Higgs vacuum in the \sm}

-Let's start with briefly revisiting the status of the electroweak vacuum within the Standard Model.
+Let's briefly revisit the status of the electroweak (EW) vacuum within the Standard Model.
 For a long time the Higgs boson was the ``last'' missing piece of the theory.
 The discovery of a scalar particle with mass $m_H \approx 125$ GeV at the Large Hadron Collider (LHC) is very suggestive that it could be the long-awaited \sm Higgs boson.
-While further work is still needed to unambiguously establish this, current data so far indicates that its couplings and decay properties are close to the \sm Higgs expectations.
-If, indeed, this is the case, the next obvious question is, given that so far we have not seen any evidence for new particles at the LHC, whether the \sm can be the final theory all the way up to Planck scale.
-The answer is obviously no, since the \sm predicts neutrinos to be massless and there is no viable \sm candidate for dark matter.
+While further work is still needed to unambiguously establish this, current data indicates that its couplings and decay properties are close to the \sm Higgs expectations.
+If, indeed, this is the case, the next question is, given that so far we have not seen any evidence for new particles at the LHC, whether the \sm can be the final theory.
+The answer is obviously no, since the \sm predicts neutrinos to be massless and there is no viable \sm candidate for cosmological dark matter.

-For the moment we put these two issues aside and ask ourselves whether there are other compelling reasons to argue that the \sm cannot be the final theory up to Planck scale.
-Indeed, there are several other theoretical and aesthetical arguments against it being the final theory such as the unification of forces and the hierarchy/fine-tunning/naturalness problem.
-However, the ``Higgs discovery'' has facilitated us to study the high energy behavior of the \sm up to the Planck scale.
-In particular the study of electroweak phase transition, possibly linked to baryogenesis, and the stability of Higgs vacuum at energies far above the electroweak scale.
-Its the latter question that we address in this work.
+For the moment we put these two issues aside, and ask ourselves whether there are other compelling hints that the \sm cannot be the final theory up to Planck scale.
+Indeed, there are several other theoretical and aesthetical arguments against this being the case.
+For example, achieving the unification of forces and the improving the hierarchy/fine-tunning/naturalness problem.
+However, the ``Higgs discovery'' has facilitated us to study the high energy behavior of the Standard Model.
+As an example, in this work we address the stability of Higgs vacuum at energies far above the electroweak scale.